We’ve assembled the best travel towels for your next trip, whether you’re backpacking, camping, or just going on an excursion on your next vacation.

 When you first get your towel, wash it once before use by itself to reduce the chance of color bleed in the laundry, and eliminate any residual chemical odor.

 While microfiber towels dry quickly, you’ll still need to wash your microfiber travel towel regularly (sorry, no towels are exempt from this!) to keep it smelling fresh.
+You might also want to read our post on doing laundry while traveling for options to keep your clothes and towels clean.

 Avoid washing your microfiber towels with regular laundry, because the towels will attract lint from your clothing.
 You can wash with regular detergent in hot water without damage, but don’t use fabric softener; it will just clog the pores of the fiber.